jmelcr/permeability/martini3/analysis_martini3_simulations_make_dataFrame.md

 ```

 # Simulation class definition
-This class includes all methods and attributes to obtain results from ethanol-membrane intreraction simulations with Martini within MeMBrane project.
+This class includes all methods and attributes to obtain results from ethanol-membrane intreraction simulations with Martini within **permeability** project with Jacopo Fralicciardi and Bert Poolman.

 This is prepared in a way that the readout shall be easily concatenated in a Pandas Dataframe for further analysis including multi-indexing etc...